4 min read

 • Patch management strategy: Establish a robust patch management strategy that includes regular vulnerability assessments, prioritizing critical patches, and categorizing patches based on their impact.

 • Vendor support and collaboration: Work closely with vendors to ensure timely updates and support for legacy systems.
-Collaborate with technology providers to streamline patching across different devices and software.
+Collaborate with technology providers to streamline the patching process across different devices and software.

 • Staff training and awareness: Educate and train healthcare staff on the importance of applying patches promptly and following security protocols.
 Building a culture of cybersecurity awareness among employees helps maintain a secure environment.